 We want to help you to avoid this especially if there is bowel cancer in the family or you have had bowel conditions, such as polyps in the past.

-If bowel cancer is detected at an early stage, before symptoms appear, it’s easier to treat and there’s a better chance of surviving it.
+As with all cancers, if bowel cancer is detected at an early stage, before symptoms appear, treatment is more likely to be successful and there’s a better chance of survival.

 To detect bowel cancer at an early stage, the NHS offers a Bowel Cancer Screening Programme to adults registered with a GP in England.
 Taking part in bowel cancer screening increases your chances of finding it early in an easily treatable and non-invasive stage.

 All men and women aged 60-74 who are registered with a GP are invited to carry out a Faecal Immunochemical Test (FIT) at home.
 In Dudley, we are also inviting those aged 56 and will be inviting those aged 58 from April next year.